Energy Efficiency Standards

 In addition to the quadrennial review, the PSC also conducts a biennial Strategic Energy Assessment (SEA) to assess the adequacy and reliability of the state's energy supply.
-The SEA evaluates and forecasts energy supply over a seven-year horizon, including the latest completed in mid-2018 that evaluates years 2018-2024.
+The SEA evaluates and forecasts energy supply over a seven-year horizon, including the latest completed in late-2020 that evaluates years 2020-2026.

 Rate Structures & Incentives